AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-resource-management-cannot-change-date-utiization.md

 ---
-title: "[!UICONTROL Resource Management]: Cannot change date in [!UICONTROL Utilization] area"
+title: '[!UICONTROL Resource Management]: Cannot change date in [!UICONTROL Utilization] area'
-description: "When a user is viewing the [!UICONTROL Utilization] area of [!UICONTROL Resource Management] and attempts to change the date range, the dates do not change, and the user sees an error."
+description: When a user is viewing the [!UICONTROL Utilization] area of [!UICONTROL Resource Management] and attempts to change the date range, the dates do not change, and the user sees an error.
 hidefromtoc: yes
 feature: Resource Management
+exl-id: 921c3359-1dc8-4822-ad19-6b6dfd556712
 ---
 # [!UICONTROL Resource Management]: Cannot change date in [!UICONTROL Utilization] area

 >[!NOTE]